dirkschumacher/llr/README.md

 ### R interop

-All symbols starting with the namespace `r/` are treated slightly different.
+All symbols starting with the namespace `r/` are treated slightly differently.
 You can use that to refer to external R functions and symbols.
 In addition keywords are interpreted as named arguments.

 ``` clojure